kotekan/kotekan/README_cherry.md

 **Notes on potential conflict:
 - Changed testDataCheck from int32 to float in lib/processFactory.cpp
-- Needed to add rocm path in lib/CMakeLists.txt
+- Needed to add rocm path in CMakeLists.txt
 - Needed to add -ldl for DPDK_LIBS in kotekan/CMakeLists.txt